How to get a Google Knowledge Panel for Musicians & Singers

 A Google knowledge graph or panel is a great way to enhance your brand as a singer and get a more professional look online.
 Google ultimately decides for itself you get a knowledge graph but if you get the right content online then your chances will significantly increase.

 If you’re a singer, get content online to increase the odds of getting a Google knowledge graph.
-Google knowledge graphs are created from digital content, for example, images, website, artist bio, Wikipedia information, tour dates, social media and releases.
+Google knowledge panels are created from digital content, for example, images, website, artist bio, Wikipedia information, tour dates, social media and releases.

 #1 Register an account with Google

 This should be obvious but if you aren’t registered with Google then they are unlikely to know that you exist.
 Sign up to an account and use it when you create a YouTube channel and sign up for any other websites mentioned in this article that you use.